rikingurditta/blog/_posts/2024-07-10-on-the-lawsuit.md

 ![img](https://rikingurditta.github.io/blog/img/encampment-aftermath.png)

 Not pictured here is the University of Waterloo sign, which had a bag over it during the presence of the encampment, and which now does not.
+Also not pictured here is the graffiti, because it was on the wooden fences around the encampment which were removed when the encampment vacated.
 So I don't think any significant property damage was done, let alone $1,500,000 worth.
 If you or someone you know has had property by members of the encampment on the University grounds during its presence, please feel free to contact me and I would love to issue a retraction and apology.

 As for operational disruptions, I hope the university did not lose too much money being unable to water and cut the grass.
 About diminished property values, I do not think the university was planning on selling the green space in the centre of campus, nor do I think its value depends on speculation on its land, nor do I think the health of the grass on its land significantly affects its land value.